capactio/website/docs/feature/policies/overview.md

 ## TypeInstance storage backend priority order

-Engine Renderer selects TypeInstance backend in a given order:
+Engine selects TypeInstance backend in a given order:

 1. If backend is enforced by Implementation via `spec.requires` section.
    1. Uses backend specified under `inject.requiredTypeInstances` for a given Interface rule. _If not found:_
    2. Uses default specified under `default.inject.requiredTypeInstances` for all Interface Policy. _If not found:_
-   3. Such Implementation is ignored by Engine Renderer as its requirements are not satisfied.
+   3. Such Implementation is ignored by Engine as its requirements are not satisfied.
 2. If not, checks default storage backend for TypeInstance of a given Type specified under `typeInstance` property.
 Engine tries to find:
    1. Exact match based on Type path and Type revision. _If not found:_
    2. Exact match based only on Type path. _If not found:_